 This is critical when you consider that it takes the average consumer around 50 milliseconds (that’s 0.05 seconds!) while looking at a website to form an opinion not only about your brand but about whether they want what you’re offering.

-One of the best ways to do this is a design technique called progressive disclosure - essentially, you’re streamlining important content into a user-friendly format which improves navigation and allows the user to discover more information about your brand and offerings without being bombarded all at once.
+One of the best ways to do this is a design technique called progressive disclosure - essentially, you’re streamlining important content into a user-friendly format, which improves navigation and allows the user to discover more information about your brand and offerings without being bombarded all at once.
 And consider that once they’re on your site, the average user spends around 5 seconds reading written content.

 So, ensuring that your prospective audience understands, quickly, that you can offer the services or experiences they’re after is key.

-In the last several years, women taking solo trips within the luxury travel sector have increased significantly, and we think this is a prime opportunity to understand, and accommodate, this important audience to boost your success as a travel agency and ensure you’re as inclusive as possible for today’s traveller.
+In the last several years, women taking solo trips within the luxury travel sector have increased significantly, and we think this is a prime opportunity to understand and accommodate this important audience to boost your success as a travel agency and ensure you’re as inclusive as possible for today’s traveller.

 For example: